czFIRE/Rust_Organisation_App/README.md

 The database was modelled as an ERD diagram in plant UML, and can be found in /design.
 This should be an up-to-date version.

-Most of it was performed by Slavomír and Matej.
+Most of it was performed by **Slavomír** and **Matej**.
 Matej provided the base for the ERD, and Slavomír did a lot of work on further elaboration, ensuring the database model was consistent and logical in its design.

+### Event Storming
+We also tried to implement event storming, which we did not finish.
+Still, the work in progress workflows were useful in developing the frontend, database and api designs that were done simultaneously.
+You can find the event storming figma whiteboard we used [here](https://www.figma.com/file/wkLYbNLmuZt3n8VkvsprZH/Event-organization-app?type=whiteboard&node-id=0-1).

+The main organizer of Event Storming was **Petr**.

 ### Frontend Design
 The first designs of the frontend side of the project were done in figma.
-These were done by Matej.
-During frontend development, some of the designs have changed significantly, so currently, this design is outdated.
+These were done by **Matej**.
+During frontend development, some of the designs have changed significantly, so currently, this design is somewhat outdated.

 You can find the early designs [here](https://www.figma.com/file/TdkpVqSw8VvE8rMivkN2xl/Orchestrate---Rust-App?type=design&node-id=74%3A1472&mode=design&t=zWLYTI86JcVkAUde-1).